mattermost-community/mattermost-app-servicenow/docs/technical_documentation.md

 The connect command generates an ephemeral message with the link to start the OAuth process through Mattermost.

 The connect call will:
-- Create the oauth configuration using the information in the context.
+- Create the OAuth configuration using the information in the context.
 - Fetch the state from the call values and fail in case it doesn't exist.
 - Return the `AuthCodeURL` to Mattermost.